We love maps because they help us see the world, but every map, index, or directory goes out of date the moment we make it.

 As I received more RSVPs, from co-op founders to academics, I sorted the responses into into stakeholder groups based on their situations and motivations.
 At the same time, I developed the format and flow for the day to serve their needs.
 This helped define the key stakeholder groups from the ground up, through a mix of invitations before the session and self-selection during the session itself.
 The result was a remix of the eight types of beneficiaries identified on the PCC website, but was still inclusive of everyone who might participate in the session and whatever map/index might emerge from it.

-Around 60% of participants joined the stakeholder groups made up of practitioners – the people investing themselves in cooperative enterprises:
+Around 60% of participants joined the stakeholder groups made up of practitioners, the co-founders and members of cooperative projects and enterprises:

 - Emerging co-op projects, including Mensakas, Ampled, and Greenlife.

 - Established co-op projects, including WMRCC Durham, Stocksy and Up&Go.

 - Projects exploring co-op conversion, including Meetup and Groupmuse.

 The other 40% of participants joined groups of allies, people supporting the practitioners: